 First, break that brain dump into achievable chunks.
 These chunks need to be a size that you can achieve!
 This is what I call ‘chunking’.

 This is your first goal in this step.

 Goals help you channel your energy into action – Les Brown

-A lot of people cope with this using lists.
-You know … the guest list, the gift list, the grocery list, the drinks list, the hire-equipment list, etc. etc.
+A lot of people cope with this by using separate lists.
+You know … the guest list, the gift list, the grocery list, the drinks list, the hire-equipment list, etc., etc.

 I find writing lists down helps heaps.
-But… only after identifying the goal.
+But… only after identifying the objective.

-- List the items needed to achieve your goal
+- List the items or tasks to do

-- Then prioritize them in order starting with ‘1’ as the most important
+- Prioritize them in order starting with ‘1’ as the most important

 - ‘Chunk’ the items together where they fit